georgique/yii2-jsonrpc/README.md

 # Yii2 JSON-RPC

 Yii2 extension for JSON-RPC server implementation.
 Works not as Remote Procedure Call, but Remote Action Call, therefor leaves all Yii2 power for your service.
-CURRENTLY IN DEVELOPMENT.
-CONTRIBUTION, TESTING AND FEEDBACK ARE WELCOME.

 ## Features
 * Uses full Yii2 power, because method string is translated into a route.